The best poems for friends

 Richard Brautigan, ‘Your Catfish Friend’.
 A remarkably tender poem which posits a hypothetical case: if the speaker were a catfish in the bottom of a pond, and the poem’s addressee were to come along, he would love her (him?) and be her (his?) friend.
 That explains the poem’s title, if not its rather surreal setup.
 Surreal it may be; touching it is.

 Discover more classic poetry with these poems about hair, these short poems about death, and these seduction poems.
-For more classic poetry, we recommend The Oxford Book of English Verse – perhaps the best poetry anthology on the market (we offer our pick of the best poetry anthologies here).
+We also recommend The Oxford Book of English Verse – perhaps the best poetry anthology on the market (we offer our pick of the best poetry anthologies here).
+For a change of pace, see our review of a superb collection of hilariously bad poetry by the great and good.